 Drug abuse.
 It is important that those dealing with a drug addiction receive the help they need.
 It will be difficult if not impossible to maintain a license if addiction is not properly handled.

 Working as a CNA can be the first step in a rewarding career.
 A license is required to continue working in the medical field.
-If you find yourself at risk of losing your license, please contact Bridgeport CNA license defense attorney Dennis Mancini.
+If you find yourself at risk of losing your license, please contact us to speak with a Bridgeport CNA license defense attorney.